 White vs. Yellow Cheddar Cheese

-Coloring was originally added to distinguish where the Cheddar cheese was made (yellow cheeses derive their color from an additive).
-Cheddar Cheeses made in the New England states—including Cabot Cheddar Cheese made in Vermont—traditionally do not contain color additives, (we use a natural, plant-based coloring called Annatto), and retain their natural white color.
+Coloring was originally added to distinguish where the cheddar cheese was made (yellow cheeses derive their color from an additive).
+Cheddar cheeses made in the New England states—including Cabot Cheddar cheese made in Vermont—traditionally do not contain color additives, (our yellow cheeses use a natural, plant-based coloring called Annatto), and retain their natural white color.

 Cheddar Cheese Sharpness

-Aging is the only difference between mild and sharp Cheddars.
-The longer cheese is aged naturally, the sharper and more pronounced the Cheddar flavor becomes.
+Aging is the only difference between mild and sharper cheddar.
+The longer cheese is aged naturally, the sharper and more pronounced the cheddar flavor becomes.

 Kosher & Halal Diets